postsharp/Metalama.Documentation/content/conceptual/aspects/templates/templates.md

             <xref:template-compile-time>
         </td>
         <td>
-            This article describes which subset of the C# language can be used as compile-time code, and how templates with rich compile-time logic can be built.
+            This article describes the subset of the C# language that can be used as compile-time code and how to build templates with rich compile-time logic.
         </td>
     </tr>
     <tr>